bigsam64/alx-zero_day/0x03-git/README.md

-I cherish programming and all I have learned so far will help serve humanity better
+I cherish programming and all I have learned so far will help me serve humanity better.